Would Your Conference or Event Be Missed

-There are all kinds of ways that you can measure success in the meetings world.
+You can measure success in the meetings world in all kinds of ways.
 You can measure social mentions, attendees, registration numbers, cancellations, cupcakes eaten, wine bottles left over, and on and on and on.

-One particular way that I like to spur clients into making their events better is to ask them to measure themselves by using the most simple measurement tool available to humans:
+One particular way that I like to spur clients into making their events better is to ask them to measure themselves by using the most straightforward measurement tool available to humans:

 Write your event’s obituary.
-What would others say about you and what you have accomplished.
-Would people stand on street corners and mourn your passing with candlelight vigils or would they simply go “meh, they were OK”.
+What would others say about you and what you have accomplished?
+Would people stand on street corners and mourn your passing with candlelight vigils, or would they go, “Meh, they were OK”?

-Unless you are sure that your funeral would be the grand party of the century with services held in conference rooms across the country and parades through the halls of whatever industry you call home, I think that you might have some work to do.
+Unless you are sure that your funeral will be the grand party of the century, with services held in conference rooms across the country and parades through the halls of whatever industry you call home, you might have some work to do.

 LinkedIn